api3dao/oev-docs/docs/oev-searchers/glossary.md

 ### Auction

-Auction on the context of OEV auctions, is an order flow auction (OFA) giving exclusive priority for updating data feeds for particular dApp to capture OEV.
+Auction, in the context of OEV auctions, is an order flow auction (OFA) providing exclusive priority for updating data feeds for particular dApp to capture OEV.

 ### Auctioneer